epam/edp-install/docs/developer-guide/index.md

 # Overview

-This guide is for developers who want to extend EDP functionality
+The EDP Developer guide is intended for developers and provides details on the necessary actions to extend the EDP functionality.